[Thankfully, the Lyla is now in its second generation: Lyla 2.]

 Not for it to only work when the remote was pointed directly at my vulva like a goddamn TV remote.

 On the upside, this bullet has a lovely shape.
 It’s thin, ergonomic, and slides into my vag easily.
 On the downside… everything else.
 Seriously, there are so many components and instructions to this toy that I get depressed just thinking about explaining them.

 Lyla has a “new” technology that LELO is calling SenseMotion.
 Picture a Wii remote that, rather than controlling Sonic the Hedgehog, controls a vibrating bullet.
-Most of the SenseMotion modes are far too blatant to be used in public; my favorite one is where you have to shake the remote really hard, as if you’re angry with the world1.
-The vibrations in the remote cannot be turned off while using SenseMotion, either, which cuts down even more on usability in public.
-As if it wasn’t cut down enough by the whole unresponsive vagina thing.
+Most of the SenseMotion modes are far too blatant to be used in public; my favorite one is where you have to shake the remote really hard, as if you’re angry with the world — which I often am when using this toy, so that’s easy.

 I’ve done a bunch of tests all across the apartment with my boyfriend, and I always end up huffing and puffing, pissed off at how fickle this stupid toy is.
 Sometimes, with the egg inserted and the retrieval cord stationed at the front of my body, the egg will respond to the remote (delayed, of course) at a range of approximately 12 feet.
 But if things are not exactly perfect, like if I dare to sit down, the egg will stop vibrating completely.

 At least with shitty wireless eggs, when you walked out of range with the remote, the egg would keep buzzing along, blissfully ignorant.
 This one just stops cold turkey.